5quark/Interactive-map-of-places-i-want-to-visit-in-Europe/README.md

 For creating the map that you can see below, i provided coordinates and instagram urls of the photos.
 Clicking to the markers pops up the instagram photo. <br/>
 ![map of germany](https://user-images.githubusercontent.com/65399053/115022431-0f292500-9ec6-11eb-8053-4d9a8090fdc9.JPG)
 <br/>
 Right now i am trying to impove my code by automaticaly adding photos to my map.
 One can easily add instagram photos to a saved folder in Instagram app.
 However, it is not a straightforward process to add those photos to the map i showed above.
-I am trying to implement a code that will transfer those saved photos into may map.
+I am trying to implement a code that will transfer those saved photos into my map.

 Here are the steps i will take (includes problems i am facing right now):
 <br/>